TechnicalBuildingSystems/OpenSmartHomeData/README.md

 - Pieter Pauwels
 - Georg Ferdinand Schneider

-# Contributing
+## Contributing

-Please feel free to fork and contribute to the data set.
+Please feel free to fork and contribute to the data set in compliance with the issued license.
 The intention is to have it as a playground use case for manifold data on the web approaches to smart home data.